blackbird-eu/community-scripts/README.md

 # Community Scripts
 A list of open-source community scripts published to help you automate your work.
-Want the full automated version?
-Cloud-based?
-And aimed at helping dev teams to find vulnerabilities early on?
-Check out https://novasec.io

 ## Tools: